Metric monads

-This was observed in \cite{AMMU} 3.10 for 1-bounded metric spaces.
+This was observed in \cite[Corollary 3.10]{AMMU} for 1-bounded metric spaces.

 \begin{propo} In $\Met$, finite products commute with filtered colimits. \end{propo} \begin{proof} Following \ref{product}, it suffices to prove that finite products commute with filtered colimits in $\PMet$.
 The proof is the same as that in \cite{AMMU} for 1-bounded metric spaces.
-In fact, it suffices to prove that the functor $X\times -:\PMet\to\PMet$ preserves filtered colimits because the diagonal $D\to D\times D$ is final for the diagram scheme $\cd$ for a filtered colimit. \end{proof}
+In fact, let $X$ be a pseudometric space and $D:\cd\to\PMet$ a filtered diagram.
+Then it suffices to realize that $X\times -:\PMet\to\PMet$ preserves filtered colimits because the diagonal $D\to D\times D$ is final. \end{proof}

-\begin{coro} Let $A$ be a finite discrete metric space.
+\begin{rem} { \em General finite limits do not commute with filtered colimits in $\Met$.
+For instance, filtered colimits of monomorphisms are not necessarily monomorphisms.
+It suffices to take the identity maps $2_\infty\to 2_{\frac{1}{n}}$ whose colimit is $2_\infty\to 1$. } \end{rem} \begin{coro} Let $A$ be a finite discrete metric space.
 Then its hom-functor

 preserves filtered colimits.
 In particular, $A$ is finitely presentable in the enriched sense. \end{coro}

 \begin{rem} { \em Non-discrete finite metric spaces are not finitely presentable in the enriched sense.
 Indeed, given a finite space $(A,d)$ of more than one element, let $d_n$ be the metric on $A$ given by $d_n (x,y)=d(x,y)+ \frac 1n$ for $n=1,2,3,\dots$.
 This defines an $\omega$-chain